 In the retention strategy planning phase, there are some questions to consider:

 - What patient outreach touchpoints are currently used?

-- What additional touchpoints could be added?
+- What additional touchpoints could also be added?

 - What factors should influence the strategy?

-- e. patient demographics, budget, competitor strategy
+- For example, patient demographics, budget, competitor strategy

 - How will the success of these patient retention efforts be measured?